dart-archive/www.dartlang.org/src/site/docs/tutorials/index.markdown

 **A Game of Darts**
-is a collection of tutorials, _targets_, that teaches you how to build mobile web applications using the Dart language, tools, and APIs.
+is a collection of tutorials, _targets_, that teaches you how to build web applications using the Dart language, tools, and APIs.

 <strong>Who are you?</strong>